Towards More Robust and Accurate Sequential Recommendation with Cascade-guided Adversarial Training: Related Works

 \section{Related Works}

-In this section, we conduct a comprehensive review of prior studies on adversarial training and the robustness of recommender systems, and highlight the distinct characteristics of our proposed method in comparison to previous approaches.

-\subsection{Adversarial Training}
+\subsection{Adversarial Training.}

-Adversarial training emerged as a response to the seminal paper \cite{szegedy2013intriguing}, where it was demonstrated that images with human-imperceptible perturbations, called adversarial examples, could be misclassified by powerful computer vision classifiers.
-Adversarial training is a framework for training models to be robust to such imperceptible perturbations in the data.
-See \cite{wiyatno2019review} for a general overview of adversarial training.
-Important developments in adversarial training include the Fast Gradient Sign Attack (FGSA) to generate adversarial examples \cite{goodfellow2014explaining} and the min-max robust optimization formulation of adversarial training \cite{madry2017towards}.
-In computer vision, adversarial training of image classifiers improves their robustness to adversarial examples \cite{madry2017towards} but, in some cases, adversarial training can harm generalization on unperturbed data \cite{duchi2019cv}.
+Adversarial training framework emerged from the seminal paper \cite{szegedy2013intriguing}.
+It demonstrates that images with human-imperceptible perturbations, \textit{i.e.} adversarial examples, could be misclassified by well-trained computer vision classifiers.
+Thus, those perturbations also need to be tackled during model training phase, which aims to enhance the robustness of models against such perturbations \cite{wiyatno2019review}.
+Key advancements encompass the Fast Gradient Sign Attack (FGSA) \cite{goodfellow2014explaining} and the min-max optimization formulation \cite{madry2017towards}.